 The prices shown are only estimates and do not include extra services that you may require when moving home.

-Additional factors that could affect the moving cost
+Additional factors that could affect costs of moving house in South Africa

 Where are you moving to?